 “… ant colonies are no different from brains in many respects.”
 (Hofstadter & Dennett, 1981) p181.

-The evidence is weak, as if an ant colony is a being that communicates by ant trails, why haven’t we learned its language by now, as we did that of the bees?
+The evidence that ant colonies are conscious is weak, as if an ant colony is a being that can communicate, why haven’t we learned its language by now, as we did that of the bees?
 It doesn’t help to suggest the same logic applies to countries like Russia or America:

 “… let us think a bit right now about whether it makes sense to think of ‘being’ a country.
 Does a country have thoughts or beliefs?”
 (Hofstadter & Dennett, 1981) p192

 “Mind is a pattern perceived by a mind.”
 (Hofstadter & Dennett, 1981) p200.

 It isn’t hard to see that this statement is circular, because a mind is assumed to perceive a pattern that is then equated to the mind that perceived it.
 This theory, that mind is a creation of mind, is just another miracle thrown up to maintain physical realism.